This article covers how Teachable calculates, collects and remits Value Added Tax (VAT) in the European Union (EU) and United Kingdom (UK).

 Similarly to subscription purchases, if your student intends to purchase your content as a business, your student will need to provide Teachable with their VAT ID issued by the country in which they are located.
 Instructions on how to do this are above in the “Student VAT IDs” section.

-Students from businesses who purchase products or services on the Teachable platform and paid tax should submit a refund request to our Customer Support team.
+Students from businesses who purchase products or services on the Teachable platform and paid tax should submit a refund request by logging in and contacting Teachable Support.
 The refund request should include a copy of the purchase receipt showing the tax paid and Order ID, as well as a copy of their tax ID.
 Teachable will issue a refund once the documentation has been reviewed and approved.
 Usually the process takes about 7 days.

 Students may submit a tax refund request or exemption on a purchase to Teachable in the following situations: